learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['Dragon', 'Unicorn', 'Wizard-Healer']
 ```

-**g)** For the given input strings, extract `if` followed by any number of nested parentheses.
+**7)** For the given input strings, extract `if` followed by any number of nested parentheses.
 Assume that there will be only one such pattern per input string.

 ```ruby
 >>> ip1 = 'for (((i*3)+2)/6) if(3-(k*3+4)/12-(r+2/3)) while()'